TACO: Adversarial Camouflage Optimization on Trucks to Fool Object Detectors: Materials and Methods

-This approach preserves the gradient flow while ensuring the texture remains within the valid range, leading to more stable and efficient optimization.
-The overall adversarial texture optimization process is illustrated in Figure \ref{fig:texture_optimization}, showing how the Neural Renderer, Object Detector, and Gradient Projection blocks work together to iteratively update the texture.
+{ This gradient projection approach preserves gradient flow, leading to more stable and efficient optimization compared to naive clipping.
+The~overall adversarial texture optimization process is illustrated in Figure~\ref{fig:texture_optimization}, showing how the Neural Renderer, Object Detector, and~Gradient Projection blocks work together to iteratively update the texture. }

-\section{Experimental Setup}
+\section{Experimental~Setup}